-This type of station could be connected for multimodal transportation such as Cable Car, Electrical Buses, Taxi...
+This type of station would allow inter-connection with a range of other transport options such as a Cable Car, Buses, Taxi...

 Station for the Chuzom Junction

 This station needs to have two tracks to allow tram-trains and heavy trains to meet and pass.